From the strength of the money that builds and destroys beautiful things

 - Its hard-working, industrious people.
 In Brazilian media this is alternately portrayed as a virtue or as a vice; Paulistanos are perceived as dull workaholics - something akin to a Brazilian salaryman.
 São Paulo working culture is workaholic - meetings extend well past work hours and people expect you to always pick up the phone to talk about work.

 - Its gentle and sunny weather.
 São Paulo is euphemistically nicknamed Cidade da Garoa by older Brazilians (Lit. "city of drizzle").
 In reality, the characteristic drizzle, if it was ever this common, now mostly gives way to violent, sudden thunderstorms.
-São Paulo sees very little sunlight - it is overcast most days of the year.
-Its weather resembles a warmer Seattle.
-Paulistanos seem to sometimes shy away from the sun in warmer Brazilian cities.
+Most days in São Paulo will see a mixture of sunlight and clouds, with amenable temperatures.
+Sudden, heavy, but short-lived rains are always a possibility, especially around 4-6PM.
+These are referred to as "pancadas de chuva", or a "pounding of rain", for lack of a better translation.
 Strong winds are not uncommon, and sudden, unpredictable temperature shifts are considered the norm.
 The monsoons during the summer cause floods - usually tragic, thanks to insufficient drainage.
 Most if not all small streams in the city have been paved over, leaving underground galleries that can't accommodate the water flow during heavy rain, and both major rivers are surrounded by multi-lane highways.

 - Its night life.
 People in Rio go to the beach; people in São Paulo go clubbing, or on pub crawls.
 There's too much variety to properly describe this in the article.

-In other words, if you need a comparison: São Paulo=New York with Los Angeles' traffic, Boston's street plan, and Seattle's rain, at the same latitude as Miami (each is about 25 degrees south or north of the Equator, respectively).
+In other words, if you need a comparison: São Paulo=New York with Los Angeles' traffic, Boston's street plan, and Seattle's rain,note at the same latitude as Miami.note And they wonder why the tourists go to Rio...

 São Paulo in fiction